IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/DBA/StartDIS.md

      ![](_attachments/suCMD.jpg)
 </div>
-1.  :**AIDBADM** is the instance owner of the SQL Data Insights instance.
+1.  **AIDBADM** is the instance owner of the SQL Data Insights instance.

 - Stat the SQL Data Insights instance using the command below **(A)**: